PauloRubinger/paulorubinger/README.md

 -->

 - 🔭 I'm looking for an internship
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and React with Typescript
 - 📫 How to reach me: paulopimentarubinger@gmail.com